 If termites are already in my house can I use Termite Traps to entice them out?

 Not a good idea.
 It takes time for scouts to find a TermiTrap outside and then more time for the ‘construction team’ to build a tunnel to it.
 Then even more time to bait them.
 During all that time, they are still hollowing out the timbers in your house.
 If you can find termites busy eating timbers such as skirting boards, window or door frames, it is best to directly bait them right away.
-Here’s the link to text and illustrations explaining the process.
+Illustrated information will arrive in the carton when you purchase.

 What are the dimensions of a TermiTrap?

-They are just less than the size of a house brick: 190mm x 90mm x 80mm high.
+They are just less than the size of a house brick: 190mm x 90mm x 90mm high.